 What types of tanks do you have?

-Currently, we are running services for one float tank with the goal of adding (3) three additional tanks by late Summer 2018.
 Our tank is a Pro Float Cabin.
 This specific style has become very popular in the float industry due to the ability to accommodate a vast range of floaters.
 They are one of the largest, most luxurious, full featured floatation tanks on the market.

 Can I float if I’m menstruating?